-The longstanding support Land Rover has offered to the equestrian eventing world has made the brand synonymous with the sport.
-Underpinning the relationship between Land Rover and the USEF is a deep understanding that horse and rider combinations are unique and specific, just as each driver deserves a unique and specific vehicle tailored to their needs.
+Underpinning the relationship between Defender and the US Equestrian is a deep understanding that horse and rider combinations are unique and specific, just as each driver deserves a unique and specific vehicle tailored to their needs.

 Range Rover EVENTING